New York Times: ‘Caliphate’ podcast didn’t meet standards

 NEW YORK (AP) — The New York Times admitted Friday that it could not verify the claims of a Canadian man whose account of committing atrocities for the Islamic State in Syria was a central part of its 2018 podcast “Caliphate.”

-The series had won a Peabody Award, the first ever for a podcast produced by the newspaper, and was a Pulitzer Prize finalist.
+The series had won a Peabody Award, the first ever for a podcast produced by the newspaper, but within hours administrators said the Times would return the award.
+The Overseas Press Club of America said it was rescinding its honor for “Caliphate.”

 With a major hole blown in the narrative, the Times affixed an audio correction to the beginning of each part of the 12-part podcast and published an investigation into what went wrong with the story in Friday's newspaper.
 The story's central reporter, Rukmini Callimachi, will be reassigned off the terrorism beat, the Times said.